DanielBMarkham/Info-Ops/manuscript/chapter1.md

 As he is doing this, he pulls back on the stick bringing the plane into a climb.
 There's no reason to do this.
 It's human nature when in a plane to want to go slower and/or higher when you're uncertain what to do.
 The plane begins to climb, steeply.
 They can't see or feel this because without instruments in the clouds at night, pilots can't tell what the plane is doing.

 Right away an alarm sounds announcing that they are leaving their assigned altitude.
 Then the stall warning sounds, telling the pilots that they are pulling too hard back on the stick.
 It is believed that the flight director, however, shows that the plane is heading down, towards the ocean.
-According to it, more power is needed and the thrust must be increased.[^1-5]
+According to the flight director, more power is needed and the thrust must be increased.[^1-5]

 [^1-5]: The theory that the copilot was actually following the flight director instead of figuring out on his own what was going on was advanced by the final report and Aviation International News, a publication focused on professional aviation.
 (It's my uninformed belief that the crash was caused as much by the flight director as it was by the confusion in the cockpit) [https://www.ainonline.com/aviation-news/2012-07-08/final-af447-report-suggests-pilot-slavishly-followed-flight-director-pitch-commands](https://www.ainonline.com/aviation-news/2012-07-08/final-af447-report-suggests-pilot-slavishly-followed-flight-director-pitch-commands)